How to use StreamField in Wagtail

 Next, let's try to display the StreamField value in the Django template.

-Update wagtail_bootstrap_blog/templates/blog/post_page.html
+Update wagtail_app/templates/blog/post_page.html

 {% extends "base.html" %}